 And honestly?
-I love what I do and I’m glad to find this career.
-There’s something deeply satisfying about digging into the code and hard problems, especially when things finally click after days of poking around.
-I’ve also been lucky to work with great people — I’ve always enjoyed bouncing ideas off colleagues, sometimes pretty weird ones.
+I love what I do.
+Digging into code and hard problems, especially when things finally click after days of poking around — that’s the good stuff.
+I’ve worked with great people too, always enjoyed bouncing ideas off colleagues, sometimes pretty weird ones.
 But putting any of it into writing?
 Never got around to it.

 I also run Pathfinder and Cosmere RPG — games like Dungeons & Dragons — for about 6-7 years now.
-Wow.
-Never really enjoyed being a player, but building worlds, crafting stories, and bringing people together to create something memorable?
-That’s what I love.
-There’s something similar between “how do I make four people with different expectations all have a great time” at the gaming table and at work.
+Never really enjoyed being a player, but building worlds, crafting stories, bringing people together to create something memorable?
+That’s the stuff.
+And honestly, “how do I make four people with different expectations all have a great time” — that question comes up at the gaming table and at work.

 So here’s what I think: I’ll try writing about what I know — Identity Management, system programming, and Open Source.
 Maybe about Tabletop Roleplaying Games (TTRPGs) too, when it fits.
 No promises on schedule — just when I have something to say.